-The income tax treaty between Bangladesh and Bhutan was signed on 18 April 2017.
+The income tax treaty between Barbados and Kenya was signed on 7 December 2019.
 The treaty is the first of its kind between the two countries.

-The treaty includes the provision that a permanent establishment will be deemed constituted if an enterprise furnishes services in a Contracting State through employees or other engaged personnel in a Contracting State if the activities continue for the same or connected project for a period or periods aggregating more than 183 days within any 12-month period.
+The treaty includes the provision that a permanent establishment will be deemed constituted when an enterprise furnishes services through employees or other engaged personnel in a Contracting State if the activities continue for the same or connected project for a period or periods aggregating more than 183 days within any 12-month period.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State

 Both countries apply the credit method for the elimination of double taxation.

 Article 30 (Entitlement to Benefits) provides that a benefit under the treaty will not be granted in respect of an item of income if it is reasonable to conclude, having regard to all relevant facts and circumstances, that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit, unless it is established that granting that benefit in these circumstances would be in accordance with the object and purpose of the relevant provisions of the treaty.